Using a Japanese Barley Liquor for this cocktail, we made a twist on the classic sidecar!

 One of the coolest parts about developing and writing about cocktails and spirits is when we discover a spirit that was totally unknown to us.
 Sometimes we find new spirits when we travel (does anyone else love visiting distilleries, breweries and vineyards?) and sometimes we are lucky enough to get a spirit delivered right to our door so we can explore!
 We dig getting booze mail, so when the folks at iichiko asked if we wanted to try some of their different expressions of shochu, we figured what better way to take a quick trip to Japan without leaving our kitchen?

 This post contains sponsored content brought to you by iichiko.
 We received free product for use in this promotion but all opinions and views presented here are 100% our own.
-For further information please see our Disclaimer page.
+This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
+For more details about our affiliates, click our Disclosure and Contacts Page.

 We liked the hint of citrus iichiko Silhouette shochu had, so we decided that we should make a variation of one of the classic citrus cocktails, the Sidecar.
 The sidecar is traditionally made with cognac, orange liqueur and fresh squeezed lemon juice, which results in a tart, refreshing citrus cocktail.